hyperspy/hyperspy/doc/user_guide/io.rst

 on `this specification
 <http://ami.scripps.edu/software/mrctools/mrc_specification.php>`_.
 We also
 partly support FEI's custom header.
-We do not provide writing features for this format, but, as it is an an open format, we may implement this feature in the future on demand.
+We do not provide writing features for this format, but, as it is an open format, we may implement this feature in the future on demand.

 For mrc files ``load`` takes the ``mmap_mode`` keyword argument enabling loading the file using a different mode (default is copy-on-write) .
-However, note that lazy loading does not support in-place writring (i.e lazy loading and the "r+" mode are incompatible).
+However, note that lazy loading does not support in-place writing (i.e lazy loading and the "r+" mode are incompatible).

 .. _msa-format: